ylacaute/ez-Dashing/README.md

 **DEPRECATED**

-If you need ez-Dashing in production but without Docker, you will have to package manually it.
+If you need ez-Dashing in production but without Docker, you will have to package it manually.

 ```sh
 # BUILD FOR PRODUCTION